 The Forest Accelerator: investing in the future of forest conservation

 But it doesn’t have to be that way.
-BirdLife has shown that forests can be preserved in the long term, with proven conservation projects at small and medium scales in many incredible landscapes worldwide.
-Now we’re thinking bigger than ever and investing in bold and innovative funding models that will change how businesses, governments, communities, and society see forests.
+BirdLife has shown that forests can be preserved for the long term, with proven conservation projects at small and medium scales in many incredible landscapes worldwide.
+We have found a way to develop and upscale the most successful conservation enterprises to build innovative funding models that change how businesses, governments and society see forests.

 BirdLife’s Forest Landscape Sustainability Accelerator tackles one of conservation’s biggest challenges: how to break free from unsustainable funding and tap into the huge scale of the private sector.

 The Accelerator Effect: we invest in the teams behind bold forest landscape programmes

 Our Accelerator is modelled on start-up incubators in the tech sector.
 We select the Sustainable Finance Initiatives posed by BirdLife Partners that have the highest potential to conserve forests and draw in income for the Partner and local communities.
 Once selected, these initiatives are kick-started and scaled-up with targeted seed funding, technical mentorship and profile raising.

 As the Accelerator comes into it’s third year, we have seen considerable success with involved Partners, who have influenced regional business practices, certified and commercialised forest-positive products and forged essential partnerships with private sector companies.

 Now, the Accelerator has expanded its scope of work further through helping Partners engage in forest carbon initiatives, such as REDD+, in their landscapes which can potentially unlock millions of pounds in private finance.